AstarNetwork/astar-docs/docs/learn/governance/index.md

 When submitting a new proposal, token holders need to _deposit_ some amount of native tokens as an _insurance_ that the proposal is not _spam_.
 This amount can be arbitrary, but has a minimum amount.
 Users should be careful when setting large amounts here since the endorsement requirement is that the deposit is _matched_.

+In case the token holder votes corresponds to the _winning_ side, their tokens will be _locked_ for a certain period of time.
+This parameter is scaled by the _conviction_.

 | Parameter Name                           | Shibuya                   | Astar                   |
 | ---------------------------------------- | ------------------------- | ----------------------- |
 | Launch Period                            | 4 Days                    | TBD                     |